hardinfo2/server/README.md

 This is the web server for hardinfo2.
 It takes care of the project homepage and the API interface to hardinfo2 online benchmarking.
+It is using a standard LAMP server (Linux, Apache2, MariaDb, PHP)

 Status
 ------